zhuoqyin/rgeogo/README.md

 rgogeo
 -

-a reverse geocoding lib in go
+*a reverse geocoding lib in go.

+It is highly recommended to fork the repo and modify the data structure to fit your use case.
+Also the data files provided are not guranteed to be accurate.
+You are recommended to find better data sources on your own.

 #### Install
 ```